Skip to Main Content

 The Pfizer-BioNTech vaccine (brand name: Comirnaty) was granted full Food and Drug Administration (FDA) approval in August 2021 for people ages 16 and older.
 Before that, it was the first COVID vaccine to receive FDA Emergency Use Authorization (EUA) back in December 2020, after the company reported that its vaccine was highly effective at preventing symptomatic disease.
 This is a messenger RNA (mRNA) vaccine, which uses a relatively new technology.
 It must be stored in freezer-level temperatures, which can make it more difficult to distribute than some other vaccines.

 Status: Pfizer’s vaccine has been updated over time to target new virus variants.
 First introduced in December 2020, the original COVID mRNA vaccines from both Pfizer and Moderna protected against the original SARS-CoV-2 virus.
-They were replaced in September 2022 by “bivalent” vaccines, which targeted both the original virus and Omicron variants BA.4 and BA.5.
-New updated vaccines in September 2023 replaced the bivalent shots with ones targeting the XBB lineage of the Omicron variant.
+They have been replaced three times since then with shots targeting different iterations of the Omicron strain of the virus.
+In 2022, “bivalent” vaccines targeted both the original virus and Omicron variants BA.4 and BA.5; in 2023, a monovalent shot targeted the XBB lineage of the Omicron variant; and in 2024, a new updated shot aims to protect against KP.2, which circulated in the U.S. earlier in the year.
+The previous vaccines are no longer in use.

 Who can get it: People 6 months and older.
 The CDC has specific recommendations for the following groups, noting that anyone who recently had COVID may need to consider delaying their vaccination by 3 months: